What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Avoid High Impact Activities

 Jumping and activities that involve excessive twisting or turning should be avoided.
 The still-developing joints and bones of your puppy are more susceptible to strain or injury.
-Limit activities such as jumping over obstacles or engaging in intense agility training until your puppy is fully matured.
+Limit activities such as jumping over obstacles or engaging in intense training until your puppy is fully matured.

 Avoid Excessive Jumping